n-rosati/CIS4820/readme.txt

       colour component

 You must use setUserColour() before the colour can be stored in the world array.
-For example, the following will create a dark grey colour and store as colour id == 9.
+For example, the following will create x dark grey colour and store as colour id == 9.
 A cube in the world array is then set to the newly defined colour with the id == 9.
          setUserColour(9, 0.5, 0.5, 0.5, 1.0, 0.2, 0.2, 0.2, 1.0)